 Hormones!
 I swore that this time I would not let them get the better of me; and I haven’t’ as much, but they have had a helping hand.

-So now I am back, right back as far as Rich and I am concerned.
+So now I am back, right back as far as Danny and I am concerned.
 Me on my own because I am still much stronger as an individual!
-I wonder whether Rich can aver face the truth; can ever stop lying because he thinks that makes things easier.
-From Rich’s point of view I understand why the counsellor told him that I don’t need to know everything, because Rich had told her that he was so afraid of losing me, and was afraid that if I knew everything then he would lose me.
+I wonder whether Danny can ever face the truth: can ever stop lying because he thinks that makes things easier.
+From Danny’s point of view I understand why the counsellor told him that I don’t need to know everything, because Danny had told her that he was so afraid of losing me, and was afraid that if I knew everything then he would lose me.

 But from my point of view it was the worst piece of advice she could have given him!
 It makes me wonder what it is that he is hiding from me that would make me walk away – when everything that has happened so far hasn’t!

 What is the point of building us up again: only to find that that it has all been based on a lie again!
 Yes, my pride, my self-esteem comes into it.
 But that is all part of the person that I am.
 What is going to come and bite me on the arse in the future, like Tuesday’s revelation did?
 I am so afraid of that, so afraid that I will work hard to

 I know that we cannot have what we had before, and it obviously wasn’t as good as I thought it was, or I would not be where I am now, so I don’t want it anyway!

 But I do want to try; but to do that it must ALL be based on honesty and the truth.
 If Danny wants to keep me, as he says he does, then he must be honest.
 If one more lie comes up he will harden my heart more than he realises.
 Because of this these are the things that I imagine he is lying about: